Galooshi/import-js/README.md

 ### `environments`

-This list of environments control what core modules are available when importing.
+This list of environments controls what core modules are available when importing.
 The only supported value right now is `["node"]`, and if you use it you automatically make [all the core modules for Node][node core modules] available for ImportJS.